Trapping in martial arts

 The trapping distances

-- Middle distance – When we are at a middle (or long) distance our guard widen and one of our arms try to catch the adversary limbs; as it happens for Wing Chun (through Man Sao, “searching hand”), in 6 Dragons Kung Fu we use a similar method of catching the opponent’s action (read ), the extended arm is bent at 90-120°, ready to hit and grab
+- Middle distance – When we are at a middle distance our guard widens and one of our arms tries to capture the adversary’s limbs; as it happens for Wing Chun (through Man Sao, “searching hand”), in 6 Dragons Kung Fu we use a similar method of catching the opponent’s action (read ), the extended arm is bent at 90-120°, ready to hit and grab

-A note by Master Kongling – In both cases, there is always a hand (similar to the Wing Chun’s Wu Sao), a leg, a knee and an elbow ready to protect / defend: genitals, chin, liver, ribs, jaw…
+A note by Master Kongling – In both cases, there must be always: a hand (similar to the Wing Chun’s Wu Sao), a leg, a knee and an elbow ready to protect / defend: genitals, chin, liver, ribs, jaw…

-In the next articles of this series, we will see how to develop trapping attitude (the exercises) and the basic techniques.
+In the next articles of this series, we will see how to develop a functional trapping attitude (the exercises) and the basic techniques (read Trapping’s basics: move and hit).

 In-depth video courses